andrewdavidmackenzie/flow/samples/range/DESCRIPTION.md

 Description
 ===
-A flow that generates a series of output numbers in a range between two input numbers
+A flow that generates a series of output numbers in a range between two input numbers.
+Additionally each time it outputs a number it also outputs the start and the limit, as they can be useful downstream.